patrickhener/goshs/README.md

 **Password protect the service**

-`goshs -P VeryS3cureP4$$w0rd`
+`goshs -b secret-user:VeryS3cureP4$$w0rd`

 *Please note:* goshs uses HTTP basic authentication.
 It is recommended to use SSL option with basic authentication to prevent from credentials beeing transfered in cleartext over the line.
-User is `gopher`.

 **Use TLS connection**